Modelling resource contention in multi-robot task allocation problems with uncertain timing: Results

 \section{Results}

 This section presents results for two MRTA scenarios.
 In the first scenario, the order in which the robots must perform their tasks was specified, and in the second scenario, the order that the tasks are performed in was determined by the order in which the robots arrive at the task.
 In both cases, it was assumed that the robots have local collision avoidance algorithms to prevent collisions between robots, and any deviations in their travel times due to collision avoidance between the robots was assumed to be captured by the uncertainty of their travel times.
-All methods were tested on a laptop with a 2.8GHz Intel i7-4810MQ and were programmed in Python by the author.
+All methods were tested on the same hardware and were programmed in Python.